SwissDataScienceCenter/renku/docs/user/firststeps.rst

     git lfs install --local
     renku dataset add zhbikes https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo/resource/ed354dde-c0f9-43b3-b05b-08c5f4c3f65a/download/2016_verkehrszaehlungen_werte_fussgaenger_velo.csv

+This new file corresponds to the year of 2016 and is part of the same bike data set as above.

 We can now see that ``renku`` sees that output files like ``data/preprocessed/zhbikes.feather`` are outdated: